ilsafaisal15/Multilingual-Audio-Summarizer/README.md

 In addition to the Gradio UI, this app is also deployed as a lightweight static **HTML/CSS interface** for ease of access and embedding.

-🖥️ Try the static web version: [🔗 Add your HTML deployment link here]
-📁 HTML/CSS files are included in the `web` folder of this repo for easy customization or reuse.
+🖥️ Try the static web version: https://ilsafaisal15.github.io/Multilingual-Audio-Summarizer/ 📁 HTML/CSS files are included in the `web` folder of this repo for easy customization or reuse.

 ---